Jason-BCIT/PiWiBotOne/README.md

 To see two PiWiBots playing: https://youtu.be/jH2G25Dmx2Y

+To view the CAD in native Fusion 360 format: https://a360.co/40o5nz3

 The board is compatible with the "Tethered Mini Sumo" project.. a common "Tech Studies" project in British Columbia. https://botshop.wordpress.com/2011/03/30/tethered-mini-sumo-robots/
 The entire robot, as presented here, can be manufactured for approximately $20CAD (batteries not included!) as of October 2024